Skip to content

 Arizona water quality

-Arizona public water systems are regulated by the Arizona Department of Environmental Quality (ADEQ) and generally meet federal standards.
-According to the EWG Tap Water Database and USGS hardness data, the most widely documented issues are naturally occurring arsenic in groundwater and some of the hardest water in the nation.
-Levels vary substantially by community and source, so local water-quality reports are the best reference for a given address.
+If you're in Arizona, the baseline is reassuring: public systems are regulated by the Arizona Department of Environmental Quality (ADEQ) and generally meet federal standards, so the tap water is broadly safe to drink.
+Two things are worth knowing about.
+According to the EWG Tap Water Database and USGS hardness data, Arizona has naturally occurring arsenic in some groundwater - that's the health-related one to watch - and some of the hardest water in the nation, the calcium-and-magnesium kind that scales fixtures but isn't a health risk.
+Levels swing a lot by community and source, so your local water-quality report is the best reference for your own address - and it's what should tell you whether arsenic-certified treatment is worth it where you live.

 Documented considerations